bumpmann/chsplicer/README.md

 Node.js: chsplicer
 =================

-`chsplicer` a song splicer / customizer for clone hero.
-This can pick any parts, make loops and so on for godlike trainings.

-You can point source songs from:
- - a relative path from clone hero song folder
- - a song on chorus by its md5 (this will download the song).
- - an url of a song archive (zip / rar)
+`chsplicer` is a toolbox for clone hero songs.
+The main features are:

+- Pick parts from different songs or make loops for godlike trainings.
+- Download and extract songs from chorus or an url.
+- Generate difficuly levels using a dictionary or a trained neural network ai.

 Installation
 ------------